BOLI INSURANCE – WHO BANKS CAN INSURE AND WHY

 Conclusion

-Current regulations allow banks to take out life insurance on individuals they have an “insurable interest” in.
-Regulations restrict the insured to “highly compensated” employees (typically directors and above, or top 25%) and the insured must provide consent.
+Current regulations allow banks to take out life insurance on individuals for whom they have an insurable interest.
+Regulations restrict the insured to “highly compensated” employees (typically directors and above, or top 35%) and the insured must provide consent.
 If you have any questions about who banks can insure with BOLI or why, please contact one of our BOLI experts.

 Want to know more about BOLI?